sqzxcv/MTSandBoxBrowser/README.md

 ## License

 MTSandBoxBrowser is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more info...